cloudwu/sproto/README.md

 The header is a 16bit integer.
 It is the number of fields.

-Each field in field part is two 16bit integer.
-The first one is the tag increment.
-The base of tags is 0, if your tags in message in continuous, the tag increment will be zero. the second one indicates the value of this field.
-If it is 0, the real value is encoded in data part, or minus 1 as the field value.
+Each field in field part is a 16bit integer (n).
+If n is zero, that means the field data is encoded in data part ;

+If n is even (and not zero), the value of this field is n/2-1 ;

+If n is odd, that means the tags is not continuous, and we should add current tag by (n+1)/2 .

 Read the examples below to see more details.

 Notice: If the tag is not declared in schema, the decoder will simply ignore the field for protocol version compatibility.